 Seating Capacity Inside Truck

-While you may have an additional driver that accompanies you on your travels and can drive another car, you may want to consider the seating capacity inside of your rental truck.
-If you plan on camping with the entire family of five, you may not be able to fit everyone into a traditional pickup truck.
+While you may have an additional driver who accompanies you on your travels and can drive another car, you may want to consider the seating capacity inside your rental truck.
+If you plan on camping with an entire family of five, you may not be able to fit everyone into a traditional pickup truck.

-Legally speaking, you can’t travel with people, children or adults, inside of a travel trailer or fifth wheel while it is in motion.
+Legally speaking, you can’t travel with people, children or adults, inside a travel trailer or fifth wheel while it’s in motion.
 If you can’t fit everyone into your truck, you may need to consider bringing along a residential or family vehicle as well as the truck and trailer combination.
-While this may lead to an additional expense, it is in the best interest for everyone’s safety.
+While this may lead to an additional expense, it’s in the best interest of everyone’s safety.

 Where can you find a rental truck option for pulling your new camper?
 Whether you want to transport your camper across the country to your new home or simply want to enjoy it and take it on a camping trip, here are some options for where you can rent a truck that can tow a camper.